Exhibitions and Events

 7 April 2011 to 2 October 2011

 For centuries, Trinity medics have contributed to medical education and practice around the world.
-This exhibition will explore Trinity College Library Dublin's collections relating to 300 years of the School of Medicine and the history of medicine in Ireland.
+This exhibition will explore the Library of Trinity College Dublin's collections relating to 300 years of the School of Medicine and the history of medicine in Ireland.

 An exhibition leaflet (PDF 465KB) is available.